wp-plugins/add-to-any/README.txt

 6. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.2.4 =
+* Add Pinterest Pin It Button and options

 = 1.2.3 =
 * Adjust CSS to improve icon and text alignment